one-man-studios/Shinzo-UI/README.md

 # Shinzo-UI
 A robust, single standalone html file AI interface for Ollama and OpenAI.
 Features local RAG with vector search, real-time voice/video calls, document analysis (PDF/DOCX), and project workspaces.
 Runs entirely in the browser using IndexedDB for privacy and speed—no external backend required.

+## How to use
+* Just download the html file
+* Configure the API, if u have OpenAI's API or Setup Base URL if u use Ollama or Llama.cpp
+* Then you're good to go.
+* Have fun prompting.

 ## ✨ Key Features

 ### 🎯 Core Functionality